johnshaff/Azure-Virtual-Machine/windows/windows-custom-image/README.md

 2. **Image Creation**: The second script (`2-create-custom-image.ps1`) builds the custom Windows image by leveraging Azure Image Builder and the ARM template (`baseImageTemplate.json`), which specifies the source OS, VM size, and necessary customizations.

-3. **VM Provisioning**: The final script (`3-provision-image-vm.ps1`) deploys a new VM using the custom image created earlier, ensuring a consistent, pre-configured environment ready for use.
+3. **VM Provisioning**: The final script (`3-provision-image-vm.ps1`) deploys a new VM using the custom image created earlier, and opens the necessary ports before returning your public IP address for use with Windows Remote Desktop (RDP).

 ### Template Details